NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 ### Subsystem: Estuarine Coastal

-The Estuarine Coastal Subsystem extends from the supratidal zone at the land margin up to the 4-meter depth contour in waters that have salinity greater than 0.5 (during the period of average annual low flow).
+The Estuarine Coastal Subsystem extends from the supratidal zone at the land margin up to the 4-meter depth contour in waters that have salinity \> 0.5 (during the period of average annual low flow).
 The Estuarine Coastal Subsystem would be considered the shallow perimeter in a deeper estuary, although many estuaries may be entirely less than 4 meters deep and be classified as completely in the Coastal Subsystem.
 The 4-meter contour was selected as a cutoff between “coastal” and “offshore” estuarine waters because it identifies (somewhat arbitrarily) a region that is both shallow and generally in close proximity to the shore, making the substrate-to-water volume ratio here the highest in the entire estuary.
 A convening of experts delineated this 4-meter contour as described in Reilly, Spagnolo, and Ambrogio (1999) as important in both an ecological and a regulatory sense in estuarine systems and CMECS has adopted it to emphasize the significant human and natural processes that occur there.

 The high wetland-water ration and pelagic-benthic connectivity makes the Estuarine Coastal Subsystem an extremely dynamic and active area in terms of hydrodynamics, geology, and biology.
 It is this area in shallow coastal waters where maximum interaction between estuarine waters, and adjacent wetlands or developed shoreline occurs and often where intense juxtaposition of human activity and the natural system occurs.
 Watershed, point and non-point inputs to the estuary are often maximal in this shallow zone.